-We-In this study, we employ the ECHAM5 global Atmospheric General Circulation Model and document climate and climate change for time slices ranging between the Pliocene (PLIO, ~3 Ma) to pre-industrial (PI) times for the St. Elias Range of South East Alaska, the US Pacific Northwest (Olympic and Cascade Range), western South America (Andes) and South Asia (incl. parts of Central- and East Asia).
+Motivated by the need to better understand climate impacts on Earth surface processes, especially the denudation of orogens, we model palaeoclimate for four time slices in the Late Cenozoic, use descriptive statistics to identify the extent of different regional climates, quantify changes in temperature and precipitation, and discuss the potential impacts on fluvial and/or hillslope erosion.
+We In this study, we employ the ECHAM5 global Atmospheric General Circulation Model and document climate and climate change for time slices ranging between the Pliocene (PLIO, ~3 Ma) to pre-industrial (PI) times for the St. Elias Range of South East Alaska, the US Pacific Northwest (Olympic and Cascade Range), western South America (Andes) and South Asia (incl. parts of Central- and East Asia).
 Our approach is two-fold and includes:

 - 1. An empirical characterizsation of palaeo-climates in these regions based on the covariance and spatial clustering of monthly precipitation and temperature, the monthly change in precipitation and temperature magnitude, and wind speeds where appropriate. - 2.
-Identification of changes in annual mean precipitation and temperature in selected regions over in thefollowing time, specifically from the for four time periods: (PLIO, to the Last Glacial Maximum (LGM), the MidHolocene (MH) and PI): and subsequent validation of the simulated precipitation changes for MH and LGM.
+Identification of changes in annual mean precipitation and temperature in selected regions over in the following time, specifically from the for four time periods: (PLIO, to the Last Glacial Maximum (LGM), the Mid-Holocene (MH) and PI)- and subsequent validation of the simulated precipitation changes for MH and LGM.
 Our focus is on documenting climate and climate change in different locations with the intent of informing past and ongoing palaeodenudation studies of these regions.
-The results presented here also provide a means for future work to formulate testable hypotheses and investigations into whether or not regions of large palaeoclimate change produced a measurable signal in denudation rates.
+The results presented here also provide a means for future work to formulate testable hypotheses and investigations into whether or not regions of large palaeoclimate change produced a measurable signal in denudation rates or other Earth surface processes.
+More specifically, different aspects of the simulated palaeoclimate may be used as boundary conditions for vegetation and landscape evolution models, such as LPJ-GUESS and Landlab, to bridge the gap between climate change and quantitative estimates for Earth surface system responses.
 In this study, we intentionally refrain from applying predicted palaeoclimate changes to predict denudation rate changes.
-Such a prediction is beyond the scope of this study because a convincing (and meaningful) calculation of climate-driven transients in fluvial erosion (e.g., via the kinematic wave equation), variations in frost cracking intensity, or changes in hillslope sediment production and transport at the large regional scales considered here is not tractable within a single manuscript, and instead is the focus of our ongoing work.
-Instead, our emphasis lies on addressing the first question we are confronted with in our own research into denudation rate studies around world, namely where is Late Cenozoic climate change most likely to impact denudation?
+Such a prediction is beyond the scope of this study because a convincing (and meaningful) calculation of climate-driven transients in fluvial erosion (e.g. via the kinematic wave equation), variations in frost cracking intensity, or changes in hillslope sediment production and transport at the large regional scales considered here is not tractable within a single manuscript, and instead is the focus of our ongoing work.
+Merited discussion of climatically induced changes in glacial erosion, as is important in the Cenozoic, is also beyond the scope of this study.
+Instead, our emphasis lies on providing and describing a consistently setup GCM simulation framework for future investigations of Earth surface processes, and to identify regions in which Late Cenozoic climate changes potentially have a significant impact on fluvial and hillslope erosion.